Skill-Up-Nandu/Learning_python/2_operators.py/document.md

     8. **= # power and assign

 # Identity Operators

+**Identity operators in Python are used to compare the memory location of two objects.
+They check whether two variables point to the same object in memory (not just if their values are equal).**

     1. is
     2. is not

 # Membership Operators

+**Membership operators in Python are used to test whether a value or variable is present in a sequence (like string, list, tuple, set, or dictionary).**

     1. in
     2. not in
 # Bitwise Operators

+**Bitwise operators perform operations on the binary representations of integers.
+They operate bit by bit, which means they treat numbers as a sequence of bits (0s and 1s) rather than decimal or other representations.**

     **Prefix -
         *0b - binary
         *0x - hexadecimal